 How To Use Expression Builder In Access?

-In our older posts we have discussed about how to create simple query but in this post, we will create query by using expression builder.
+In our older posts we have discussed about how to create simple query.
+But in this post, we will create query by using expression builder Access.
+Read the following steps carefully to know how to use expression builder in Access.

 Step 1: Starting A Query:

-- First of all, we need to start with a new query to make use of the expression builder.
+- First of all, we need to start with a new query to make use of Access expression builder.
 After that we can launch expression builder from that particular query.

 - To start the query designer, you need to tap on query design option from create tab present on the access application window ribbon.
 This will display the Show Table dialog box.